Hiring Developers for a Startup: Actionable Tips

 6. Be Realistic About Your Expectations and Think About Value

-As you hire developers for a startup, you have to understand that your budget and project progress are interdependent.
+As you're hiring programmers for startup team formation, you have to understand that your budget and project progress are interdependent.
 Prioritize value at all times, even when you're considering who to take on — one coding guru or two middle specialists instead.
 So keep your hand on the pulse regarding your timeline and budget.

 7. Look for Diligent and Self-Organized Problem-Solvers

 You probably won't want to babysit your employees.
 Highlight those specialists who are proactive problem solvers capable of working effectively on their own.
+To find such talent, you can enter the executive search firms that specialize in matching companies with top-level professionals.
 Ideally, your developers have to be just as eager about delivering value as you are instead of just completing tasks.
 They should have a voice and not be shy to share ideas and pitch optimal solutions to cut corners and create something truly great.
-This also aids in strengthening a startup's company culture.
+This also aids in strengthening the startup company culture.

 8. Prioritize Efficient Communication